mattcodenow/demo-holepunch/README.md

 ```

 ## 2. Connecting Many Peers By Topic
-Using hyperswarm provides a higher level interface to manage the connecting and disconnecting of peers within the hyperswarm DHT.
+Using [Hyperswarm](https://docs.holepunch.to/building-blocks/hyperswarm) provides a higher level interface to manage the connecting and disconnecting of peers within the hyperswarm DHT.

 In a terminal, start the first peer at /2/peer.mjs (publish):
 ```